Klasky Csupo: Success with animated series (1991–2005)

-2006–2011: Decline
+Decline and dormancy (2006–2008)

-In the mid-2000s, Klasky Csupo ceased production on their Nickelodeon shows, as Nickelodeon executives became tired of the studio's style of animation and soon ended their long-running partnership.
+In the mid-2000s, Klasky Csupo's Nickelodeon shows were canceled and their long-running partnership soon ended.
 In 2006, the longtime CEO of the company, Terry Thoren, left the studio and they dissolved the remainder of their 401(k) program, leading them to a period of dormancy and inactivity.

 In fall 2006, Klasky Csupo announced the development of 28 new animated cartoon pilots that were to be up for sale at a later date.
 Each pilot was animated in different designs, instead of the typical style the studio was famous for.
-As of 2010, some of the cartoons had yet to be finished.
+Some of the cartoons were never ordered to series.
 Gabor Csupo would later post the remains of the cartoons on his YouTube channel.
-One of the pilots, Chicken Town, was picked up as a series by French company Ellipsanime, though Klasky Csupo was not involved with it.
+One of the pilots, Chicken Town, was announced as a series by French company Ellipsanime, though Klasky Csupo was not involved with it.

 In 2007, Paul Demeyer left Klasky Csupo to found Wild Canary, taking some of Ka-Chew!'s clients with him.
-In 2008, Ka-Chew! celebrated its 10th anniversary by expanding its roster of directors before being absorbed into 6 Point Media in April 2011.
+In 2008, Ka-Chew! celebrated its 10th anniversary by expanding its roster of directors, before being absorbed into 6 Point Media in April 2011.
 In the same year, the studio released its final film to date, Immigrants, which was originally produced as an unaired animated series for Spike TV.